Patrick J. Hillings: Congress

 Hillings was elected to the Eighty-second and to the three succeeding Congresses (January 3, 1951 – January 3, 1959) from a seat vacated by Richard Nixon when he ran successfully for the U.S. Senate in 1950.
-After four terms in the House of Representatives, Hillings did not seek renomination in 1958, but was an unsuccessful candidate for Attorney General of California, an office vacated by Edmund G. "Pat" Brown, Sr. in his successful bid for governor.
+After four terms in the House of Representatives, Hillings did not seek renomination in 1958, but was an unsuccessful candidate for Attorney General of California, an office vacated by Edmund G. "Pat" Brown Sr. in his successful bid for governor.
 Hillings was defeated by Democrat Stanley Mosk, who would later become the longest-serving justice in the history of the California Supreme Court.
 Hillings cast no vote on the Civil Rights Act of 1957.

 Later career

 After his unsuccessful bid for attorney general, Hillings resumed his law practice in Los Angeles.
-He served as chairman of the Republican Central Committee of Los Angeles County in 1960–61.
+He served as chairman of the Republican Central Committee of Los Angeles County in 1960–1961.
 In 1970, he ran in a special Republican primary to fill a vacancy caused by the death of Glenard P. Lipscomb in California's 24th congressional district, but was defeated for the nomination by John H. Rousselot, who went on to win the special general election.
-Hillings directed the presidential campaign of Ronald Reagan in Florida in 1979–80.
+Hillings directed the presidential campaign of Ronald Reagan in Florida in 1979–1980.

 Retirement and death

 Hillings resided in Los Angeles until his death in Palm Desert, California in 1994 aged 71.
+His remains were interred in Arlington National Cemetery.